 Here we witness the effects of mass culture, the democratization of everything on an industrial scale.
 It’s also the spectacle of what’s now understood as America more than anything else.

 A surgical separation of definitions is required here.
-The tenacity and vision of Americans and America as an outgrowth of European civilization is something I can resonate with.
+The tenacity and vision of Americans and America as an outgrowth of European civilization is one thing.
 But the globalized consumerism, the products with built-in obsolescence, and the shallow gestures of optimism, all on rampant display with a company like Nike, represent a loathsome phenomenon that unfortunately seems to be what most people think of when they think of America.

 Kaepernick complains that the US doesn’t treat black people fairly—he himself raised by a white family who adopted him.
 You can make an argument that black people are in fact catered to, and plenty of statistics run counter to the mainstream media narrative about black people being targeted by the police—JF Gariepy did a video on this at the time of the ad’s release.

-So as always, the hypocrisy reeks, but something runs even deeper.
+As always, the hypocrisy reeks, but something here runs even deeper.
 Nike is an avatar of globalism.
 Its ads must serve the religion of diversity, its products must be quickly disposable and synthetic.

 Kaepernick is an avatar of the never ending attempts and failures of trying to force square pegs into round holes regarding the fault lines among the different populations of the US.
 The power and money behind this campaign shows that white, European civilization and the white European ethos does not have the cultural power in the US.
 There are no commercials representing an equal and opposite counterbalance in American culture.
 Maybe we should experiment with making hypothetical videos showing what such commercials would look and sound like.